 When you make a UK visa application, you want this to be processed quickly.
-There are standard time limits within which visa applications are processed, assuming everything is right with the application and the applicant.
+There are standard time limits within which visa applications are processed if everything is right with the application and the applicant.
 But many a times you may have to face delays.
 But what are some of the reasons behind delays in the processing time for UK visas?

-UK visa processing is a complex task – especially in 2018 and likely to continue to be so in 2019.
-Due to this, there can be many reasons for delays.
+UK visa processing is a complex task so there can be many reasons for delays.
 The most common reason for delay is when there is a problem with your visa application or it is a very complex situation.
 In such situations, your visa application will not be processed within the normal, standard timeframe.

-Proper paperwork and related documents are a must for your visa application; all documentation should be complete and well organised.
-If you fail to provide proper paperwork – such as if your application contains errors or omissions – then you are asking for visa delays, as the Home Office representative will be forced to request that you fix these mistakes before the process continues.
+Proper paperwork and related documents are must for your visa application.
+If you fail to provide proper paperwork – such as if your application contains errors or omissions – then you are asking for delays, as the home officer will be forced to request that you fix these mistakes before the process continues.

 Non-payment of fees

-For any government process, you are required to pay a fee – and applying for a visa is no exception.
-For each category of UK visa, you need to pay a prescribed figure; if you fail to pay the fee or you pay an inappropriate amount, then it can lead to your visa application stalling and delays in UK visa processing time.
-This can sometimes be all too easy to do; there are an array of different costs associated with each type of visa application.
-As with incorrect paperwork, checking through your application can help you to avoid this potential delay in advance.
+For any government process, you are required to pay a fee and applying for a visa is no exception.
+For each category of UK visa, you need to pay a prescribed figure.
+So, if you fail to pay the fee or you pay an inappropriate amount, then it can lead to your visa application stalling.

 Time taken for verification of your documents and data